zainab1607/Hotel-Management-System/README.md

-StaySavvy: Hotel Room Management System
-StaySavvy is a comprehensive software application developed to optimize operations within small to medium-sized hotels.
-This project successfully leverages key data structures to provide a robust and efficient user experience.

-Introduction and Background
-The system is implemented as a Windows Forms application using C#.
-It provides an intuitive graphical user interface (GUI) that enables hotel staff to effectively manage room reservations, guest information, and availability.
-The primary objective is to streamline hotel management processes, enhancing both operational efficiency and the overall user experience.

-Technical Implementation (Data Structures)
-This project utilizes fundamental data structures to handle complex logic:

-Linked Lists: Implemented for efficient room management, allowing for dynamic adding, updating, and deleting of room details.

-Binary Search Trees (BST): Utilized to provide accelerated search functionalities, enabling staff to quickly identify rooms by Room Number or Guest ID.

-Stacks: Integrated to provide robust Undo/Redo capabilities specifically for booking modifications.

-Key Features
-Room Management: Full CRUD (Create, Read, Update, Delete) operations for the hotel's room inventory.

-Booking System: Facilitates seamless room reservations and cancellations with real-time availability updates.

-Customer Management: Stores guest profiles and reservation history, searchable by Name or NIC Number.

-Comprehensive Reporting: Generates detailed insights regarding revenue, occupancy, and customer statistics.

-Undo/Redo Actions: A stack-based system to revert or reinstate booking changes, preventing data entry errors.

-System Architecture
-The application follows a multi-layered (3-Tier) architecture to ensure modularity and maintainability:

-Presentation Layer (UI): Built with Windows Forms for a user-friendly desktop experience.

-Business Logic Layer (BLL): Orchestrates data flow and implements core algorithms using Linked Lists, BSTs, and Stacks.

-Data Access Layer (DAL): Manages all interactions with the SQL Server database for data persistence.

-Setup and Installation
-Database: Navigate to the /Database folder and run the SQLQuery1.sql script in SQL Server Management Studio (SSMS).

-Open Project: Launch Visual Studio and open the hotel.sln file located in the /Source folder.

-Configuration: Update the connection string in the code to match your local SQL Server instance.

-Run: Press F5 or click "Start" to launch the application.

-Developer Information
-Name: Zainab Rafique

-Institute: Karachi Institute of Economics and Technology (KIET)

-Conclusion
-StaySavvy stands as a robust solution for the hospitality industry, successfully meeting its goals of delivering functional, reliable, and high-performance room management through advanced computer science principles
+# StaySavvy: Hotel Room Management System

+StaySavvy is a comprehensive software application designed to optimize operations within small to medium-sized hotels.
+It leverages fundamental data structures to deliver a robust, efficient, and user-friendly experience.

+## Introduction

+StaySavvy is developed as a Windows Forms application using C#.
+It provides an intuitive graphical user interface (GUI) that enables hotel staff to efficiently manage:

+* Room reservations
+* Guest information
+* Room availability

+The main objective is to streamline hotel operations, improving both efficiency and user experience.

+## Technical Implementation

+This project integrates key data structures to handle system logic effectively:

+* Linked Lists
+  Used for dynamic room management (add, update, delete operations).

+* Binary Search Trees (BST)
+  Enable fast searching of rooms by Room Number or Guest ID.

+* Stacks
+  Provide Undo/Redo functionality for booking operations.

+## Key Features

+* Room Management
+  Full CRUD operations for managing hotel rooms.

+* Booking System
+  Seamless reservations and cancellations with real-time updates.

+* Customer Management
+  Store and search guest data using Name or NIC.

+* Reporting System
+  Generate reports for:

+  * Revenue
+  * Occupancy
+  * Customer statistics

+* Undo/Redo Functionality
+  Stack-based system to revert booking changes.

+## System Architecture

+The application follows a 3-Tier Architecture:

+### Presentation Layer (UI)

+* Built using Windows Forms
+* Provides a user-friendly interface

+### Business Logic Layer (BLL)

+* Implements core logic
+* Uses Linked Lists, BST, and Stacks

+### Data Access Layer (DAL)

+* Handles communication with SQL Server
+* Manages data storage and retrieval

+## Setup and Installation

+### Step 1: Database Setup

+* Navigate to the `/Database` folder
+* Open `SQLQuery1.sql` in SQL Server Management Studio (SSMS)
+* Execute the script

+### Step 2: Open Project

+* Open Visual Studio
+* Load `hotel.sln` from the `/Source` folder

+### Step 3: Configuration

+* Update the connection string in the code
+* Match it with your local SQL Server instance

+### Step 4: Run Application

+* Press F5 or click Start

+## Developer Information

+* Name: Zainab Rafique
+* Institute: Karachi Institute of Economics and Technology (KIET)

+## Conclusion

+StaySavvy provides a reliable and efficient solution for hotel management.
+By combining strong data structure concepts with a practical GUI-based system, it ensures high performance and usability in real-world scenarios.

+## Future Enhancements

+* Online booking system
+* Mobile application integration
+* Cloud database support
+* Role-based access control

+---